ronaldbosma/track-availability-in-app-insights/README.md

 ### Deployment

-Once `azd` is installed on your machine, you can deploy this template using the following steps:
+Once the prerequisites are installed on your machine, you can deploy this template using the following steps:

 1. Run the `azd init` command in an empty directory with the `--template` parameter to clone this template into the current directory.